 How to Apply

 The first step to apply for the CEEP-CSR Label is to take an online test to assess the organisation’s strengths and weaknesses in the field of CSR.
 This self-assessment tool is available, free of charge, to companies seeking to verify their compliance with CSR norms.
-The online self-assessment, accessible via the Assessment Centre page, takes around 30 minutes.
+The online self-assessment, accessible via the Self-Assessment Tool page, takes around 30 minutes.

 At a second stage and depending on the results of the assessment tool, further analysis will be carried out by independent consultants.
 Finally, an independent awarding committee will meet to select, amongst the successful applicants that will be awarded with the Label, those who will get a special merit for their outstanding practice in CSR.